ggstuart/web-application-development/content/welcome/hello-world/index.md

 It is very similar to *index.html*, but the hyperlink points back to the original *index.html* file.

->The two files must be in the same folder.

-The result is a two-page website.
+The result is a minimal two-page website.

 {{<iframe src="examples/step-02" width="1200" height="200">}}{{</iframe>}}

-> Try creating another few pages with different content.
-Make sure all the pages can be accessed.
-Notice how the pages can be linked in a web.
-This is what we mean by a *hypertext* document.
+Clicking on the links allows the user to navigate between the two pages.

+> Each click generates an HTTP request to the server (the *live server* extension within VSCode).
+> The server responds with an HTML document which the browser parses and renders.
+> You can view the requests in the *network* panel of the developer tools.

+Try adding a second link to an extra page.
+Make sure your users don't get stranded on the new page (add a link back).

 ## Adding styles